Lapua Cartridge Factory explosion: Response

 The day of the disaster, the Minister of Defence, Ingvar S. Melin, visited the health centre in the town and the Parliament of Finland observed a minute's silence.
-Many of the funerals were broadcast live on Finnish television.
+The funeral service of all 40 victims took place in the southern park of Lapua Cathedral and was broadcast live on Finnish television.
 The accident resulted in an enhanced level of crisis support from the Finnish authorities and donations from private individuals came in from across the nation to help.

 Investigation

 Debris from the scene was taken to the laboratory of the Finnish Defence Forces for analysis.
 In November 1976 investigators found that the explosion had begun with a machine which dispensed gunpowder and had spread from there, causing a chain reaction.
 Investigators tested numerous possible scenarios, among them the theory that rust had caused the machine to malfunction or that a foreign object had lodged in it.
 However, a definitive cause of the explosion was never discovered.
 Investigators speculated that poor ventilation in the factory had caused a buildup of gunpowder dust, which was then ignited by a spark.
 The accident resulted in new legislation in the armaments industry which brought in stricter safety measures.

 In 1978 legal action against the factory's owners began; this ended in 1982 with all defendants being acquitted.
 A few weeks after the explosion, the decision was taken to rebuild the factory.
 It was rebuilt 6 km from the town centre.